 As oil and gas prices remain depressed, exploration and production companies have continued to watch their valuations fall.
 These upstream problems may work their way down the value chain, putting previously stable revenue for midstream companies at risk as their contract counterparties look to renegotiate pricing, or in some instances, file for bankruptcy.
-Pipelines with higher proportions of volume contracted with these companies are more exposed to these effects."67 proceeding, Sabine Oil & Gas successfully terminated its contracts with natural gas pipeline companies for gathering and processing natural gas.68 Quicksilver Resources, also in bankruptcy, is following suit, seeking to terminate its contracts for gathering and processing.69 Similarly, while Chesapeake Energy - the largest company drilling in the Marcellus shale-has denied plans to file for bankruptcy,70 it is experiencing serious financial troubles and a bankruptcy would potentially jeopardize its payments to pipeline companies with which it is contracted to ship gas.
+Pipelines with higher proportions of volume contracted with these companies are more exposed to these effects."

+Two pending bankruptcy proceedings are raising the issue of whether drillers' contracts with pipelines are likely to be honored if the drillers go bankrupt.
+In its pending bankruptcy proceeding, Sabine Oil & Gas successfully terminated its contracts with natural gas pipeline companies for gathering and processing natural gas.
+Quicksilver Resources, also in bankruptcy, is following suit, seeking to terminate its contracts for gathering and processing.
+Similarly, while Chesapeake Energy - the largest company drilling in the Marcellus shale-has denied plans to file for bankruptcy, it is experiencing serious financial troubles and a bankruptcy would potentially jeopardize its payments to pipeline companies with which it is contracted to ship gas.